Angelfish: Leader, DAG, or Anywhere in Between: Introduction

-The implementation is open-sourced and publicly available. \paragraph{Advantage 2: Improved communication complexity.} Votes also incur lower communication complexity than vertices because only a few different votes can be cast in a given round, so we can aggregate them using multi-signatures~\cite{itakura1983public, anoprenko2025dags}.
+\mypara{Advantage 2: Improved communication complexity.} Votes also incur lower communication complexity than vertices because only a few different votes can be cast in a given round, so we can aggregate them using multi-signatures~\cite{itakura1983public, anoprenko2025dags}.

-The fifth column of~\Cref{tab: comparison} compares the communication complexity of \name and other DAG-based protocols under the assumption that RBC proceeds optimistically, like in Narwhal~\cite{danezis2022narwhal}, incurring only \(O(\k n^2)\) complexity. \name achieves a per-round cost of \(O(\k xn^2 + n^3)\), where $\k$ is the security parameter of the cryptographic primitives used, and $x$ is the average number of parties proposing vertices per round (with each vertex containing $x$ references).
-The \(n^3\) term corresponds to votes and vote certificates using multi-signatures.
-Note that the best other protocols achieve~$O(\k n^3)$.

-The last column of \Cref{tab: comparison} shows communication complexity assuming bad-case RBC complexity; in this case, the \(O(n^3)\) complexity of votes is hidden by the cost of RBC of vertices.
-The per-round communication complexity of other DAG-based protocols reaches $O(\k n^4)$ while \name achieves $O(\k xn^3)$.
-This is the case even in Cordial Miners~\cite{keidar2023cordial} and Mysticeti~\cite{babel2023mysticeti}, where parties disseminate vertices using BEB, and to ensure liveness, each party must forward all the vertices it receives, as highlighted by Starfish~\cite{polyanskii2025starfish}.
+The fifth column of \Cref{tab: comparison} compares the communication complexity of \name and other DAG-based protocols under the assumption that RBC proceeds optimistically, as in Narwhal~\cite{danezis2022narwhal}, incurring only \(O(\k n^2)\) complexity in the good case.
+Compared to other protocols in the table, with \name we can decrease communication complexity as the load on the system decreases: \name achieves a per-round cost of \(O(\k xn^2 + n^3)\), where $\k$ is the security parameter of the cryptographic primitives used, and $x$ is the average number of parties proposing vertices per round (with each vertex therefore containing $x$ references on average). \footnote{The \(n^3\) term corresponds to the broadcast of vote certificates as BLS multi-signatures, which must include a linear-sized list of signers.} The last column of \Cref{tab: comparison} shows communication complexity assuming bad-case RBC complexity; in this case, the \(O(n^3)\) complexity of votes is hidden by the cost of RBC of vertices.
+The per-round communication complexity of \name achieves $O(\k xn^3)$, while other DAG-based protocols reach $O(\k n^4)$.
+This is the case even in Cordial Miners~\cite{keidar2023cordial}, Mysticeti~\cite{babel2023mysticeti}, and Black Marlin~\cite{ignacio2025dag}, where parties disseminate vertices using BEB and, to ensure liveness, each party must forward all the vertices it receives.